vishandi/tp/docs/UserGuide.md

 Adds a person to UniGenda without needing complete information about the person.

 Format: `add n/NAME p/PHONE_NUMBER [tg/TELEGRAM] [gh/GITHUB] [e/EMAIL] [a/ADDRESS] [t/TAG]...`
 * You cannot add duplicate persons.
-Persons are considered to be duplicates if they share the same `NAME`(case-insensitive) and `PHONE_NUMBER`.
+Persons are considered to be duplicates if they share the same name(case-insensitive) and phone number.

 Examples:
 * add n/John Doe p/98765432